List of JoJo's Bizarre Adventure characters: Part 7: Steel Ball Run

-Lucy Steel is a fourteen-year-old girl who tries to help Johnny and Gyro, and is the wife of the Steel Ball Run promoter Stephen Steel.
+Lucy Steel is a fourteen-year-old girl who tries to help Johnny and Gyro, and is married to the Steel Ball Run promoter Stephen Steel.
 She eventually obtains the Stand Ticket to Ride (Chiketto u Raido) that offers her a form of divine protection.
 In Jojolion, an elderly Lucy became an agent of the Speedwagon Foundation and encounters Fumi while investigating the Higashikata Family in 1941.

+In Japanese, she is voiced by Rie Takahashi.
+In English, she is voiced by Frankie Kevich.